sedillon93/css-extras/README.md

 # css-extras
-CSS practice (replicate screen shot of medium.com, bootstrap.com)
+CSS practice (replicate front page of different websites with CSS and HTML)